Terms and Conditions of the Agreement between the College and the Student

 1.1 “COLLEGE” means College of Contract Management United Kingdom Ltd who will provide the course to the candidate.

-1.2 “STUDENT” means the candidate who enrolls on the course or courses of the COLLEGE.
+1.2 “STUDENT” means the candidate who enrols on the COURSE or COURSEs of the COLLEGE.

-1.3 “COURSE” means Live Online Course or Face to Face Course or Distance Learning Course.
+1.3 “COURSE” means Live Online Course, Face to Face COURSE or Distance Learning COURSE.

 1.4 “COURSE MATERIALS” means electronic copies of materials relating to the COURSE which are offered by the COLLEGE distributed through the CCM MOODLE.

 1.5 “TERMS” means the Terms and Conditions set out in this document, which apply to our provision and for the STUDENT’s use of the information, services, and materials.